vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

 In the next chapters I'll describe how I automated each type.

+Now I also can control all my Christmas decorations from my phone in a Home Assistant dashboard.

 <a href="images_christmas_decorations/home_assistant_switches.jpg">
 <img src="images_christmas_decorations/home_assistant_switches.jpg" alt="random plugs" width="200px" /></a>

-Now I also can control all my Christmas decorations from my phone.

 ---